-- 1. Funding.
-While these developments are not large-scale Transit Oriented Development sites, there are costs associated with developing a transit stop into a more permanent, substantial piece of the fabric of the community. - 2.
-Finding a Local Artist.
-It was imperative to find an artist who understood the scope of project and importance of art to the community. - 3.
-Project Oversight.
-There are many moving pieces including consultants which require project oversight from one or several organizations spearheading the project. - 4.
-Additional Investment.
+1. Funding.
+While these developments are not large-scale Transit Oriented Development sites, there are costs associated with developing a transit stop into a more permanent, substantial piece of the fabric of the community.

+2. Finding a Local Artist.
+It was imperative to find an artist who understood the scope of project and importance of art to the community.

+3. Project Oversight.
+There are many moving pieces including consultants which require project oversight from one or several organizations spearheading the project.

+4. Memorandums of Understanding (MOUs).
+Agreements between partnering organizations were established outlining areas of accountability related to the transformation.

+5. Additional Investment.
 Following this transformation, St. Clair County Transit District invested an additional \$300,000 to renovate the public building onsite.